cfpland/frontend/content/guides/04-finding-cfps.md

 Getting accepted to speak at a conference in Thailand may sound great, but if they don't cover your flight costs, you might be paying several thousand dollars just to get there.
 Most conferences will list the speaker perks they offer on their website, but if not, you can email the organizers directly to ask.
 In my experience, about 30% of tech conferences cover travel and hotel costs for their speakers, and about 1% offer an extra stipend.

 Another way to fund your speaking excursion might be to turn to your employer.
-Some companies offer an education budget to employees, and attending a conference - even as a speaker - is certainly an educational experience.
+Some companies offer an education budget to employees and attending a conference - even as a speaker - is certainly an educational experience.
 You could also make the argument that you'll help your employer raise awareness of their product or any open job listings while you're there.
 It may or may not work, but it's worth trying.

 Finally, many conferences offer other perks to speakers - whether they can cover travel or not.
 For example, I've seen conferences offer: